-Agave snout weevil treatment is widely available in Arizona, New Mexico and zones where the plants are grow outdoors.
+Agave snout weevil treatment is widely available in Arizona, New Mexico, and zones where the plants are grown outdoors.
 The indoor agave gardener may have to look a little harder for products that will work against the weevils.

 Triazanon is available at most nursery and garden centers.
 Apply the granular form and dig it into the soil around the agave.
 When you water, the chemical will slowly release down to the roots of the plant and then into the vascular tissue, protecting it from the pest.
 Apply this snout weevil control once per month during the growing season.

 Agave snout weevil treatment with sprays is tricky because the insect is protected by the thick leaves.
-If your agave has already succumbed, replace it with a resistant variety so you don’t have to again go through the trauma of losing a favorite plant.
+If your agave has already succumbed, replace it with a resistant variety so you don’t have to go through the trauma of losing a favorite plant again.